 One of the things I grow most each summer is basil.
 If my basil plants are looking empty or dying, I will more than likely run out and buy another plant – just so I don’t run out.
+Having a basil plant on standby is essential for anyone who’s always busy in the kitchen!
 I love pesto (I freeze it each summer) and I use basil in many recipes.
 (Add garlic and I’m in heaven.)

 (missing from this photo: garlic.)